7k8m/json.filed/README.md

 # json.filed
-library of deferred processing JSON file
+library for deferred processing of JSON file

 ## Use case
 + read, write and process JSON file